English Comprehension

 Instagram

-Instagram is about sharing temporary content, such as photos, stories, and reels.
+Instagram is primarily about sharing temporary content, including photos, stories, and reels.
 It disappears from public view 24 hours after publishing.
-You can create a public account visible to the general public or a private account visible only to approved followers.
-The platform has many filters to adjust or augment whatever content you post.
+You can create a public account, visible to the general public, or a private account, visible only to approved followers.
+The platform offers numerous filters to adjust or enhance the content you post.

 Due to filtering and editing tools, unrealistic beauty standards and body image are portrayed on Instagram, causing feelings of inadequacy, especially in teenage girls.
 These images can lead to anxiety and mental health issues.
-The platform also promotes consumerism and influences user purchases.
+The platform also promotes consumerism and influences users’ purchasing decisions.

 Pinterest

 Pinterest is a platform for creativity through curated theme pictures.
-It is an excellent place to find ideas about various topics, from home decor to DIY projects to recipes and meal planning.
+It is an excellent resource for finding ideas on various topics, including home decor, DIY projects, recipes and meal planning.
 It is all about visuals with beautiful photos.

 However, Pinterest lacks tools similar to those used by other platforms to augment the photos, so what you see is what you get.
 Copyright infringement is also a problem.
-Be careful using other people’s creations without their permission, as there could be significant consequences down the road.
+Be cautious when using other people’s creations without their permission, as there may be significant consequences down the road.

 X (Formerly Known as Twitter)